 Kirstin was also a servant leader at school and within the Baton Rouge community spending much time volunteering at Catholic Charities, Council on Aging, Cancer Services, St. James Place, Jefferson Manor Nursing Home and YMCA of Greater Baton Rouge.
 She also served as a Junior Usher at Greater King David Baptist Church.

 Upon graduating from St. Joseph's, Kirstin was excited to attend the University of Louisiana at Lafayette (ULL) in fall 2018, where she desired to major in Criminal Justice with an emphasis in Forensic Science.
 Kirstin loved being a Ragin' Cajun and became very involved at the SPRUCE lab, where she was able to further her passion for the field of criminology by engaging in applied research with the National Institute of Justice's National Missing and Unidentified Persons System.
 She was also a student worker within the Office of Undergraduate Admissions and enjoyed helping to organize and participate in ULL Preview Days for prospective new students.
 In spring 2019, Kirstin was named to the Dean's List for her academic accomplishments.

 To apply, use this web form.
-Fall 2022 applications are due Friday, September 2nd, 2022, and will continue to be accepted as applications will be reviewed on a rolling basis until scholarships are awarded.
+Fall 2023 applications are due soon and will continue to be accepted as applications will be reviewed on a rolling basis until scholarships are awarded.